jazzband/django-cookie-consent/docs/usage.rst

 Options
 =======

-The ``showCookieBar`` function accepts an options object with the following
+The ``legacyShowCookieBar`` function accepts an options object with the following
 properties:

 * ``content`` (required): A string containing the HTML for your cookie consent